xml-director/xmldirector.plonecore/docs/source/README.rst

 database or from a subcollection.
 You can browse and traverse into subcollections, view single documents or edit text-ish content through the web (using the build-in ACE editor integration).

+.. note:: This module provides a generic integration of arbitrary WebDAV services like OwnCloud, BaseX (over WebDAV) or even other Plone serves (exposed through the Plone WebDAV source port) with Plone.
+   This integration is highly experimental and not the primary purpose of ``zopyx.existdb``.
+Use the functionality at your own risk.
+   In order to use this module together with WebDAV services other than the XML database eXist-db: you have to set the emulation mode to ``webdav`` inside the eXist-db control panel of Plone

 License
 -------